Cherry (2010 film): Cast

+Production

+Cherry was filmed in October 2008 in Kalamazoo, Michigan.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 64% based on 11 reviews.

 Kimberley Jones, in her review for the Austin Chronicle said that "Despite some tonal inconsistencies and ill-fitting stabs at whimsy, all-around good performances, Fine's snappy script, and Michael Hoskins' original illustrations elevate Cherry into a sensitively felt and fundamentally sweet coming-of-age pic."